Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 This calculator compares the remaining life of the current loan at its current rate against the same balance at the new rate over the same remaining years.
-Total savings is the sum of every monthly difference.
-It does not account for refinance fees or the cost of extending the term — keep the remaining years identical for a clean comparison.
+Total savings is the sum of every monthly difference between the two payments.
+It does not account for refinance fees or the cost of extending the term — keeping the remaining years identical is what produces a clean comparison.

 What moves the number most

 The result responds to Current Loan Balance, Current Interest Rate, New Refinance Rate, and Years Remaining on Loan.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting each one in turn shows how sensitive the output is to that single assumption — useful for working out whether the refinance is worth pursuing or whether the gain is too small to bother with.

 The formula behind this

-Computes standard amortized monthly payment at both rates over the remaining months, multiplies the difference by months remaining.
-Does not factor in refinance fees, title transfer costs, or term extensions.
+The calculator computes the standard amortised monthly payment at both rates over the same remaining months, then multiplies the per-month difference by the number of months remaining.
+Refinance fees, title or registration costs, and term extensions are not factored in.
 Results are estimates for illustration purposes only.
-Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.
+The full formula is shown in the formula box below so the math can be checked against a spreadsheet.

 What this doesn't capture